What is the difference between cascading and non-cascading goals?

 When employees are creating their goals and goals are cascading, their Create Goal page will look as follows.
 You will notice the option "Align to a parent goal” appears, allowing the goal the employee is creating, is in alignment with another goal.

-Reporting with Cascading Goals turned ON you can see, the goals reported are aligned to other goals.
+For Reporting with Cascading Goals turned ON you can see the goals reported are aligned to other goals.